-To date only twelve PSSAs have been approved by the IMO, but the rate of acceptance has increased over recent years.
+To date only fifteen PSSAs (plus two extensions) have been approved by the IMO, but the rate of acceptance has increased over recent years.
 This probably reflects the influence of the Revised Guidelines.

 What is clear is that the IMO is reluctant to approve the APMs where there is unjustifiable interference with navigational freedoms and that successful designation is more likely where the APMs have an existing legal basis.